HeribertoGalvezGarcia/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+It's html tag that have specific meanings to them that makes parsing the page easier.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Block takes up a whole line of space while inline only takes up the amount of space it needs.

 3. What are the 4 areas of the box model?

+Content, Padding, Border, Margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Cross Axis.

 5. Explain why git is valuable to a team of developers.

+It allows a group to work on parts of a codebase without worrying about conlicts.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.